Routledge English Language Introductions cover core areas of language study and are one-stop resources for students.

 6 Multimodal critical discourse analysis (Steve Buckledee and David Machin)

-7 African face needs (Karen Grainger, Sara Mills and Mandla Sibanda)
+7 African face needs (Karen Grainger, Sara Mills, and Mandla Sibanda)

-8 Pragmatic development, ELF and TBLT (Neil Murray, and Marta González-Lloret)
+8 Pragmatic development, ELF, and TBLT (Neil Murray and Marta González-Lloret)

-Kenneth Fordyce is a Lecturer in TESOL at the University of Edinburgh.
-He has previously worked as a language teacher in Austria and Japan.
+Kenneth Fordyce is a lecturer in TESOL at the University of Edinburgh.
+He previously worked as a language teacher in Austria and Japan.
 His research covers corpus linguistics, pragmatics, and intercultural pragmatics.
 He has a particular interest in post-truth discourse and the language of truth and lies in politics, the media, and health communication.